hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

 # Development Processes

-The HOPR Association _tech_ members have agreed on the following development processes to streamline the implementation of the HOPR protocol.
+The HOPR Association _tech_ members and [Project Owner](#legend) have agreed on the following development processes to streamline the implementation of the HOPR protocol.

 - [Development Processes](#development-processes)
   - [Legend](#legend)